Gaius-Augustus/GALBA/README.md

 -   hintsfile.gff: The extrinsic evidence data extracted from protein data.

-AUGUSTUS output files may be present with the following name endings and formats:
+TSEBRA output files may be present with the following name endings and formats for genomes larger 150 Mbp, for these genomes, TSEBRA output is likely the best output:

 -   GTF-format is always produced.

 -   GFF3-format is produced if the flag `--gff3` was specified to GALBA.

+-   Coding sequences in FASTA-format

+-   Protein sequence files in FASTA-format

+AUGUSTUS output files may be present with the following name endings and formats (for genomes smaller 150 Mbp, the Augustus with hints output is likely the best output):

+-   GTF-format is always produced.

--   Coding sequences in FASTA-format are produced if the flag `--skipGetAnnoFromFasta` was not set.
+-   GFF3-format is produced if the flag `--gff3` was specified to GALBA.

+-   Coding sequences in FASTA-format

--   Protein sequence files in FASTA-format are produced if the flag `--skipGetAnnoFromFasta` was not set.
+-   Protein sequence files in FASTA-format

 For details about gtf format, see <http://www.sanger.ac.uk/Software/formats/GFF/>.
 A GTF-format file contains one line per predicted exon.
 Example: